 The provisional patent application relating to the Group's proprietary humanised mouse model, the Advanced Hematopoietic Chimera, is an application filed by Dr Sandler and Dr Rita Simone in the USA on 20 February 2018 ("AHC Patent").
 The invention summarised in the patent application is mice whose hematopoietic system is at least 40% humanised and methods for preparing the same.
 The patent was assigned to the Group's subsidiary Immugenyx LLC on 24 May 2018.
 In June 2019 the Group announced that Immugenyx LLC has further refined its work to develop the Advanced peripheral blood Hematopoietic Chimera ("ApbHC") as a research and development tool.
 The major advantage of the ApbHC compared to other humanised mouse models known to the Group is the absence of Graft versus Host Disease, a disease that complicates and often renders impossible the efficient use of peripheral blood mononuclear cells in transplanted mice.
-The ApbHC can potentially be used for testing multi-specific antibodies, including its own bispecific CDX antibody, as well as for the development and testing of new cell therapies involving immune cell programming such as CAR-T. ApbHC can also potentially be used for the modeling of autoimmune diseases, such as Systemic Lupus Erythematosus (aka Lupus), with a goal of developing fundamentally new treatments for those diseases.
-Furthermore, ApbHC can be used as a tool for the rapid development and/or isolation of human antibodies against previously unknown human-specific pathogens (bioprotection/biodefence applications), known in biosecurity circles as "Disease X," such as the novel coronavirus.
+The ApbHC can potentially be used for testing multi-specific antibodies, including its own bi-specific CDX antibody, as well as for the development and testing of new cell therapies involving immune cell programming such as CAR-T. ApbHC can also potentially be used for the modeling of autoimmune diseases, such as Systemic Lupus Erythematosus (aka Lupus), with a goal of developing fundamentally new treatments for those diseases.